 Alcohol Denat. + Fragrance (Parfum): +A lot of people assimilate alcohol and fragrances in skincare to dehydration and irritation.
 I would recommend that you watch this video: “Is Alcohol Safe in Skincare Products?” (by Liah Yoo, who worked at Korea's largest beauty company, AmorePacific and now also has her own brand: KraveBeauty) and consult the links provided in the info box which refer to published scientific studies and articles.
 The main point is: yes, alcohol and fragrance can be very stripping and irritating to the skin, but it all depends on how they are used and combined in the final formulation (their ratio, the reactions they have with other ingredients, etc…).

-+There’s a bit of an issue when it comes to the ingredients, supposedly Neogen changed its formulation to remove the alcohols and fragrances present, and instead of AHAs they started using PHAs (Polyhydroxy acids) which have a larger molecular structure that presumably serves as to not penetrate the skin as much, which makes them gentler and less sensitizing [Lactobionic Acid + Gluconolactone].
++The ingredient list above is of the old formulation which has been rebranded and renamed as ‘‘Dermalogy Bio-peel Gentle Gauze Peeling Wine’’.
+It’s gentle compared to the newer formulation, but if you’ve tried this pad in the past (2018 and before), that’s probably the formulation that you’ve used.
+The newest one is the ‘‘Dermalogy Bio-Peel Gauze Peeling Wine’’, it doesnt have any alcohols and fragrance and instead of AHAs they started using PHAs (Polyhydroxy acids) which have a larger molecular structure that presumably serves as to not penetrate the skin as much, which makes them gentler and less sensitizing [Lactobionic Acid + Gluconolactone], yes it’s confusing because the older version is labeled as ‘gentle’ instead of the newest one, but bare with me.
 This is the ingredient list of the new formulation: